At a glance: Medicare health insurance in Rhode Island

 Medicare Advantage availability and service areas vary by county in most states, but they are quite uniform throughout Rhode Island.
 There are five counties in the state, and in four of them, 27 Medicare Advantage plans are available for 2021.
 In the fifth (Kent County), there are 26 plans available.

 Medicare Advantage enrollment is an option when a person is first eligible for Medicare.
 There is also an annual election period each fall (October 15 – December 7) during which Medicare beneficiaries can switch from Original Medicare to Medicare Advantage, and vice versa, with coverage effective January 1.
 There is also a Medicare Advantage open enrollment period (January 1 to March 31) during which people who are already enrolled in Medicare Advantage plans can switch to a different Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.

 Medigap in Rhode Island

-Because Original Medicare has out-of-pocket costs that can be substantial (and there is no cap on how high out-of-pocket costs can be with Original Medicare), many enrollees use Medigap plans to supplement Original Medicare, covering some or all of the out-of-pocket costs (for coinsurance and deductibles) that people would otherwise incur if they only had Original Medicare on its own.
+Because Original Medicare has out-of-pocket costs that can be substantial (and there is no cap on how high out-of-pocket healthcare costs can be with Original Medicare), many enrollees use Medigap plans to supplement Original Medicare, covering some or all of the out-of-pocket costs (for coinsurance and deductibles) that people would otherwise incur if they only had Original Medicare on its own.